-15883/23 EAC/vc 350 ECOFIN.1.B LIMITE EN FE = the fee and commission expenses component, which is the annual average over the last three financial years of the institution's expenses paid for receiving advice and services, including outsourcing fees paid by the institution for the supply of financial services, but excluding outsourcing fees paid for the supply of non-financial services.
+FE = the fee and commission expenses component, which is the annual average over the last three financial years of the institution's expenses paid for receiving advice and services, including outsourcing fees paid by the institution for the supply of financial services, but excluding outsourcing fees paid for the supply of non-financial services.

-Subject to the prior permission of the competent authority, and to the extent that the institutional protection scheme disposes of suitable and uniformly stipulated systems for the monitoring and classification of operational risks, institutions that are members of an institutional protection scheme meeting the requirements of Article 113(7) may calculate the SC net of any income received from or expenses paid to institutions, that are members of the same institutional protection scheme.

-Any losses resulting from the related operational risks is subject to mutualisation across institutional protection scheme members.

-4. For the purposes of paragraph 1, the financial component shall be calculated in accordance with the following formula:
+Subject to the prior permission of the competent authority, and to the extent that the institutional protection scheme has at its disposal suitable and uniformly stipulated systems for the monitoring and classification of operational risks, institutions that are members of an institutional protection scheme meeting the requirements of Article 113(7) may calculate the services component net of any income received from, or expenses paid to, institutions that are members of the same institutional protection scheme.
+Any losses resulting from the related operational risks are subject to mutualisation across institutional protection scheme members.
+6. For the purposes of paragraph 1, the financial component shall be calculated in accordance with the following formula:

-$$FC = TC + BC$$
+FC = TC + BC where: